 Note: CET1, tier 1 and total capital is reported instead of the components of tier 1 common equity and tier 1 and total risk-based capital by advanced approaches firms starting in 2014:Q1, and by all other firms starting in 2015:Q1, causing series breaks in some capital ratios in those quarters.
 Changes in the measurement of RWA starting in 2013:Q1 and 2015:Q1 also affect measurement of risk-weighted capital ratios and the ratio of RWA to total assets starting in those quarters.
 See "Caveats and Limitations" for details.
 See data notes for definition of tier 1 common equity.
-Section 4013 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Interagency Statements on Loan Modifications issued on March 22 and April 7, 2020, may have influenced the calculation of RWA.
+Section 4013 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Interagency Statements on Loan Modifications issued on March 22 and April 7, 2020, as well as the ASU No. 2022-02, "Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures", issued by FASB in March 2022, may have influenced the calculation of RWA.
 In addition, the interim final rules of March 23, 2020, and April 13, 2020, and the final rule of October 28, 2020, adopted by the Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation on the treatment of certain emergency facilities in the regulatory capital rule and the liquidity coverage ratio rule may have impacted the calculation of RWA and the leverage ratio.
 See "Caveats and Limitations" for details.